 Just like the cafeteria in high school, Biergartens and other public spaces have a lack of seating and this can only lead to one thing… sharing.
 The benches are long enough to accommodate many people and Germans may not ask permission to sit with you.
 If there is space, they will come.
 If you are taking up too much room, they will ask you to move over to make way for the rest of the group.
 No one is shy in Germany.

 Now, this doesn’t mean you actually have to talk to them.
 Like I said before, Germans aren’t really into small talk, so if you aren’t interesting to them, they will leave you alone.
-But if you say or do something to peak their interest, be prepared to make a new friend because they will start talking to you.
+But if you say or do something to pique their interest, be prepared to make a new friend because they will start talking to you.

 18. Drinking in public isn’t just to the Biergarten

 We went to Rotterdam for a quick weekend break and saw a guy drinking his beer outside the train station.
 To me, it wasn’t a problem, I’ve been in Germany for 4 years, it’s normal.
 Nope.
 A nice man politely asked him if he was German, the answer was yes.
 “Well, here in the Netherlands you are not allowed to drink in public.
 I suggest you put it away until you are back in the hotel”.

 Driving while drunk or drinking while driving the car is not legal, however.
 The legal limit is .05% (to compare, it is .08% in America).
-The fines are much higher, you can lose your license on the first offense and may also be required to see a psychologist to evaluate your ability to drive in the future.
+The fines are much higher, you can lose your license on the first offence and may also be required to see a psychologist to evaluate your ability to drive in the future.
 With this much beer available, and so ingrained in their culture, it is no wonder that strict rules are made.

 19. Autobahn is German for Highway